 Palaia Kameni (formerly known as Old Kaimeni) is a small volcanic island in the center of the Santorini caldera, which began to form with a volcanic eruption between 46-47 AD, initially creating the island of Thea.
 The area of today is 0.525 km2 and its highest point is about 98 meters from the sea.
 Several hot springs are along the coast, and during the summer a large number of tourists visit the island to swim in the yellow – from the sulfur – water.
 The main hot spring of the island is located in the bay of Agios Nikolaos.

 The volcano of Santorini is one of the largest underwater active volcanoes in the world.
 Perhaps the only volcano that Caldera reaches the sea.
 Its biggest explosion occurred during the Minoan Bronze Age 3,600 years ago.
 The entire center of the circular island sank into the sea during the terrible volcanic eruption.
-The explosion caused a tidal wave that literally wiped out the advanced civilization of Minoan Crete, 70 miles south of Santorini.
+The explosion caused a tidal wave that wiped out the advanced civilization of Minoan Crete, 70 miles south of Santorini.

 The eruptions of the volcano sank the central part of the island, while other parts of the island were cut off.
 What draws all eyes now is the famous Caldera of Santorini, the only inhabited marine Caldera in the world with a diameter of 10 kilometers and a height of about 300 meters.

 The volcano of Santorini has created a fascinating landscape and a unique ecosystem in which the vineyard of Santorini, whose history is ancient and comes from prehistoric times, has been adapted in the best way.